 The Montgomery County Planning Board plans for livable communities by developing large and small scale plans, providing guidelines for the pattern and pace of future development and preserving historic resources throughout the 323,000-acre county.
 The Planning Board implements plans through its review of development applications and its subdivision decisions.
 The Board is also responsible for the development and management of Montgomery County’s nationally recognized 36,512-acre park system.
 The Montgomery County Planning Board, together with the Prince George’s County Planning Board, comprise The Maryland-National Capital Park and Planning Commission.

-Before assuming his current role, Anderson founded a jury consulting firm after working as a congressional staffer, government relations executive, newspaper reporter, and lawyer in private practice.
-He has served on the boards of several non-profit organizations, including the Washington Area Bicyclist Association, the Citizens League of Montgomery County, the Coalition to Stop Gun Violence and the Committee for Montgomery, the Woodside Civic Association and the Silver Spring Citizens Advisory Board.
+Before he was named Chair of the Planning Board, Anderson founded a jury consulting firm after working as a congressional staffer, government relations executive, newspaper reporter, and lawyer in private practice.
+He has served on the boards of several non-profit organizations, including the Washington Area Bicyclist Association, the Coalition to Stop Gun Violence, the Committee for Montgomery, the Woodside Civic Association and the Silver Spring Citizens Advisory Board.

-Anderson holds undergraduate and law degrees from Georgetown University and a master degree in journalism from Columbia University.
-He lives in Silver Spring with his wife and two children.
+Anderson holds undergraduate and law degrees from Georgetown University and a master’s degree in journalism from Columbia University.
+He lives in Silver Spring with his wife Mary Boyle and their two children.
 He enjoys mountain biking, coaching competitive high school debate, and volunteering with the Boy Scouts of America.

-Her community advocacy has escorted Natali Fani-González to speak on civil rights and economic justice in noteworthy occasions such as the 40th Anniversary of the March on Washington and the National Conference for the American Association of University Women.
-She has been recipient of several prestigious awards: Washingtonian Magazine honored Fani-González as one of the “40 Under 40” Changemakers in the Washington DC Region and then named her as a “Woman to Watch.”
+Her community advocacy has escorted Natali Fani-González to speak on civil rights and economic justice in noteworthy occasions such as the 40th Anniversary of the March on Washington.
+She has been recipient of several prestigious awards: Washingtonian Magazine honored Natali as one of the “40 Under 40” Changemakers in the Washington DC Region and then named her as a “Woman to Watch.”
 In 2017, the DC metro area’s largest Spanish language newspaper, El Tiempo Latino, recognized Natali Fani-González as one of the 100 most influential individuals for the DC Hispanic community.
-She received Montgomery Women’s Rising Star Award.
-Natali Fani-González was Vice-Chair of the Transition Team for former Prince George’s County Executive Rushern Baker III.
-She is a member of the Transition Team for Montgomery County Executive Marc Elrich and a member of the “More Affordable and Welcoming County” subgroup.
+She received the Montgomery Women’s Rising Star Award.

 Cichy worked at the Maryland Transit Administration/ Maryland Department of Transportation on projects such as the Corridor Cities Transitway, Purple Line light rail system and regional transit-oriented developments.
 From 1979 to 1984, he was director of transportation for Montgomery County and collaborated with federal, state and county agencies as well as developer and citizen groups to solve mutual problems.
 During his tenure, Cichy worked with Planning Department staff to coordinate implementation of master plan transportation projects.